German defense ministry decides to buy MEADS from MBDA: newspaper

-BERLIN (Reuters) - Germany’s defense ministry has decided to buy MEADS, a successor to the Patriot missile defense system developed by European defense group MBDA and U.S. weapons maker Lockheed Martin Corp, German newspaper Sueddeutsche Zeitung reported on Friday.
+BERLIN (Reuters) - Germany’s defense ministry has decided to buy MEADS, the successor to the Patriot missile defense system from the firm MBDA, German newspaper Sueddeutsche Zeitung reported on Friday.

-The newspaper, which did not identify its sources, said the Lockheed-lead MEADS consortium had beat out Patriot manufacturer Raytheon, which had offered a modernized version of its system, to build one of the biggest and most expensive armament projects of the next decade.
+The newspaper, which did not identify its sources, said MBDA, along with U.S. firm Lockheed Martin (LMT.N), would make the MEADS system ready for series production.

+The report described the project as one of the biggest and most expensive armament projects of the next decade and such a decision would mean Patriot manufacturer Raytheon (RTN.N) would lose out after also being in the race with a modernized version of its system.

 The German defense ministry declined to confirm or deny the report.